 The exhibition will also be the focus of various Education Department programs and activities that give visitors and members an opportunity to explore their own artistic skills.
 The Zoo will be partnering with Bateman's Get to Know Program, designed to employ art contests, events and other techniques to connect young people with the animals and plants of their local natural areas throughout Canada and the U.S.

-The exhibit is located in Peabody Hall in the Zoo's Historic Hill through 2014.
+The exhibit is located in Peabody Hall in the Zoo's Historic Hill.

 "The air is the eagle's domain, and in Majesty on the Wing I wanted to capture the presence of the atmosphere.
 The wings seem to seize volumes of air.
 I have orchestrated the shapes of the snow patches to echo the strokes of the wing feathers and to emphasize the thrust of the bird through the air.
 I have usually observed bald eagles in a landscape of sombre power and that is the mood I sought to portray." -Robert Bateman, from The Art of Robert Bateman